boda2004/game-catalog-convex/README.md

 Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign-in.
 You may wish to change this before deploying your app.

+### Lost password (password reset)

+The app supports password reset for accounts created with the password provider.

+How it works:
+- On the sign-in form, click "Forgot your password?".
+- Enter your email to request a reset code.
+- Check your email for the code.
+In development, the code is logged by the Convex backend to the server logs under a line starting with "[Password Reset]".
+- Enter the code and your new password in the form to complete the reset.

+Notes:
+- Passwords must be at least 8 characters long.
+- For production, replace the development email logging with a real email provider in `convex/auth.ts` (see the `reset` config passed to the `Password` provider).

 ## Developing and deploying your app

 Check out the [Convex docs](https://docs.convex.dev/) for more information on how to develop with Convex.